LathamAudio/LathamAudioWebsite/projects/content/posts/0004-MountainDragon-UnrealProject.md

 1. Download "UE_MountainDragon_Audio-main.zip" from the LathamAudio Github using the green "<>Code" button
 	- https://github.com/LathamAudio/UE_MountainDragon_Audio

-2. Find the "MountainDragon" & "QuadrapedCreatures" folders in the downloaded .zip file and unzip them to the Content folder in your Unreal project overwriting any files
+2. Find the "MountainDragon" & "QuadrupedCreatures" folders in the downloaded .zip file and unzip them to the Content folder in your Unreal project overwriting any files
 3. Skip over the Wwise section below and go to [Setup the Mountain Dragon Pawn](#setup-moutain-dragon-pawn) section to proceed.

 ![Mountain Dragon Wwise](/projects/images/0004-MountainDragon/Wwise_MountainDragon.png)